sohaamir/neuro_resources/README.md

 ### General search engines/chatbots
 - [ChatGPT](https://chat.openai.com/) Does this really need an introduction?
 - [Bard](https://bard.google.com/) Google's version of ChatGPT.
+### Programming assistants
+- [GitHub CoPilot](https://github.com/features/copilot) An interactive coding assistant developed by GitHub that can be implemented in a multitude of environments and IDEs.
+Costs $10 per month/$100 per year, but free for GitHub Student Developers.
+- [Codeium](https://codeium.com/) A free-alternative to GitHub CoPilot.
 ### Research specific tools (references, chatbots, literature summaries)
 - [SciSpace](https://typeset.io/) A great chatbot which can summarise literature/papers in response to a query, and identify simiarly-themed articles.
 The ChatGPT of research, highly recommended.
 - [Research Rabbit](https://researchrabbitapp.com/) A useful tool to generate similarly-themed papers to a reference.